vivirodrigues/RL_Routing/description.md

 There are two considered reward schemes:

 - *Unit*: receives reward 10000 if reach goal, reward -1 for chosing to stay at the same position, -1000 if leaves to an dead end, and 0 for other possible actions (valid movements in the graph).
+It is a sparse reward scheme.
 - *Weighted*: receives reward 10000 if reach goal, reward -1 for chosing to stay at the same position, -1000 if leaves to an dead end, and $-w_{u, v}$ for other possible actions (valid movements in the graph). $w_{u, v}$ is the weight of the edge between $u$ and $v$ normalized by the maximum weight of edges.

 These reward setups were designed with the intent to [induzir] some behaviors in the agent.
 The negative reward $-1$ is so that the agent does not learn to stay at the same position.
 The negative reward $-1000$ at dead ends is also to enforce the agent to avoid dead ends with few visits.